 Registration closes on Oct 20, 2016 12:00 AM

 - Practice Based

-VCU School of Pharmacy, Office of Continuing Education is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
+VCU School of Pharmacy Office of Continuing Education is on probation as an accredited provider of continuing pharmacy education by the Accreditation Coutncil for Pharmacy Education

 Registration closes on Oct 20, 2016

 Registration closes on Oct 20, 2016 at 12:00 AM

 - Management Practice-Based Program for Healthcare Providers.